Written and unwritten rules on the bicycle path

 Keep to the right

-As so many other places e.g. on the road, in the metro etc. it is good behaviour to keep right on the bicycle path, so other cyclists can overtake.
-If you want to overtake yourself, remember to look back over the shoulder, so you don’t crash into someone there is about to overtake you.
-The same applies even if you’re cycling with your friends.
-Don’t drive right next to each other – even if it’s really nice to talk while you’re cycling, then it irritates a lot of other cyclists on the bicycle path, who can’t get past you.
+As so many other places e.g. on the road, in the metro etc. it is good behaviour to keep right on the bicycle path, so other cyclists can pass.
+If you want to do this yourself, remember to look back over the shoulder, so you don’t crash into someone there is about to do the same.
+The same applies even if you’re biking with your friends.
+Don’t drive next to each other – even if it’s really nice to talk while biking, it will irritates a lot of other cyclists on the bicycle path, who can’t pass you.

 Denmark is known for having a lot of bicycle paths (actually we have more than 10.000 km bicycle path in Denmark), so if there is a bicycle path near you, then use it!
 Some bicycle paths are better than others, but it doesn’t change the fact that you have to use them.
 If you cycle on the road in front of the bicycle path, you not just annoying the drivers, but you’re also putting yourself in danger, because the drivers don’t count on cyclists to be on the road.
 Use the bicycle path!

 Signals with the hand.
 Keep the left hand up by your left shoulder when you need to stop, so those behind you can see that you’re about to stop, and they can either drive around or stop too.
 The hand is the same for cyclists, as the red light is for drivers.
 Besides that, you also have to put your arm straight out to the side when you are turning left/right.
 It is nice for both other cyclist and drivers to know which side you’re turning to.
 But remember to stop fully, when you’re going to the left, you can’t just cross the road and count on the drivers to stop the traffic for you.
 The car has in the vast majority of cases, the right of way.
 It is always you who have to held back if you’re going to cross the road – unless it’s a junction of course, then you have to follow the lights.